-Undergraduates in the middle year (not first or last year and preferably penultimate year) of their first degree
+- in the middle year (preferably penultimate) year of your first degree

-Undergraduate medical or dental students between the end of their second year and the end of their penultimate year
+- a medical or dental student between the end of your second year and the end of your penultimate year

-Undergraduates studying for language degrees either at the end of their second year or third year (ie just before or after their year of overseas study).
+- studying for language or other four-year degrees, either at the end of your second year or third year (just before or after your overseas study year)

 Method of Adjudication

-A panel consisting of the Pro-Vice-Chancellor (Learning & Teaching) and Faculty Undergraduate Deans will judge applications primarily on academic merit and potential for providing research training.
-Preference will be given to:
+The Pro-Vice-Chancellor (Education) and Faculty Taught Programme Deans (or their nominees) will judge research scholarship applications primarily on academic merit and potential for providing research training.
+Discretion may be used when selecting awardees.

-- Projects that give scope for thought and initiative on the part of the student and do not use the student as a general assistant.
-It will be expected that the student will have contributed to the design of the project and the framing of this application
+- it will be expected that the student will contribute to the design of their project and the framing of this application

-- Students demonstrating academic achievement and potential and also showing an interest in and motivation to undertake research.
+- students demonstrating academic achievement and potential and showing an interest in and motivation to undertake research

-Where appropriate, students, or staff on their behalf, should apply to these schemes as well as this University scheme.
-If the student is awarded an outside scholarship in addition to a University award, the University may increase the value of the outside award's student maintenance to the equivalent of the University's award so that the student is not disadvantaged by accepting the outside award that can enhance his/her CV.
+Where appropriate, students, or supervisors on their behalf, should apply to these schemes as well as this University scheme.
+If the student is awarded an external scholarship in addition to a University award, the University will increase the value of the outside award's student maintenance to the equivalent of the University's award so that the student is not disadvantaged by accepting the outside award that can enhance their CV.